 A diversion, sometimes called run-of-river, facility channels a portion of a river through a canal or penstock.
 It may not require the use of a dam.

+Another type of hydropower called pumped storage works like a battery, storing the electricity generated by other power sources like solar, wind, and nuclear for later use.
+It stores energy by pumping water uphill to a reservoir at higher elevation from a second reservoir at a lower elevation.
 When the demand for electricity is low, a pumped storage facility stores energy by pumping water from a lower reservoir to an upper reservoir.
-During periods of high electrical demand, the water is released back to the lower reservoir to generate electricity.
+During periods of high electrical demand, the water is released back to the lower reservoir and turns a turbine, generating electricity.

 Facilities range in size from large power plants that supply many consumers with electricity to small and micro plants that individuals operate for their own energy needs or to sell power to utilities.